dokku/dokku/docs/advanced-usage/registry-management.md

 ### Push extra tags

 To push the image on release with extra tags, set the `push-extra-tags` to a comma-separated list of tags via the `registry:set` command.
-The default value for this property is `false`.
+The default value for this property is empty.
 Setting the property will result in the image being tagged with extra tags every release.

 ```shell
 # multiple-tags